Aim

 The initial post-mortem examination in this case should ideally be within 2 hours of death to gain appropriate tissue specimens.
 Some families prefer for post-mortem to not be undertaken; this preference should be respected.

-Autopsy Kit’ is kept in Core Lab on Level 2 which has the protocols requried for sampling.
-Further information can be found
+involved.
+A ‘Metabolic Autopsy Kit’ is kept in Core Lab on Level 2 which has the protocols required for sampling.

 a.
 RCH tissue bank consent (sent to tissue bank)